roryduthie/ARGQL/README.md

 # ARGQL
-HTML and javascript to exeture argQL queries
+HTML and javascript to execute argQL queries